HOME WISE Uranium Project > Mining & Milling > Issues >

 On Jan.
 22, 2008, the Yukon government has given Cash Minerals the green light to build a controversial winter road in the Wind River Valley area, but it also denied permission to build an airstrip along the route.
 The 178-kilometre winter road, to be built on the existing Wind River Trail north of Mayo, will allow Cash Minerals to haul equipment and supplies to its uranium mining claims in the area.
 The government's decision was based on recommendations from the Yukon Environmental and Socio-Economic Assessment Board, which approved both the road and airstrip.
 But information about the company's proposed airstrip was too vague to ensure it would not have adverse impacts on wilderness tourism activity in the region, according to officials with the government's lands branch, which is part of the Energy, Mines and Resources Department.
 (CBC Jan.
 23, 2008)

-> Access YESAB Online Registry (YOR) external link (Project No. 2007-0205: Wernecke Winter Road Access Project)
+> Access YESAB Online Registry (YOR) (Project No. 2007-0205: Wernecke Winter Road Access Project)

 > View CPAWS release: Yukon's Three Rivers threatened by proposed mining exploration roads, Nov.
-15, 2007 external link
+15, 2007

 Northwest Territories & Nunavut